 The origins of this cake are unknown.
 Residents just say, “It’s always been here.”
 Some say this Smith Island Cake can be traced to Welsh and English settlers who came to the island in the late 1600s.

-The recipe for the Smith Island Cake was first published in 1981 in a cookbook called Mrs. Kitching’s Smith Island Cookbook.
+The recipe for the Smith Island Cake was first published in the 4th edition (1994) of the cookbook called Mrs. Kitching’s Smith Island Cookbook (pg 110).
+Earlier editions do not have the recipe.
 The cake was originally four layers, but the women started to stack the cake even higher as a form of competition.

 In 2008, Senate House Bill 315 in Maryland’s legislature approved Smith Island Cake as Maryland’s official dessert.